noru/noru.github.io.old/_posts/2014-06-11-"-READ-TABLE"-in-ABAP.md

 categories: ABAP
 ---

-When I just joint SAP and became a ABAPer, I longed for a Logging/Issue Tracking mechanism.
-Saddly I only got it after I read
-<a href="http://scn.sap.com/community/abap/testing-and-troubleshooting/blog/2011/11/09/checkpoint-group-the-powerful-friend-of-every-abaper-but-beware">this article</a>.

 Using TCode **SAAB**, one can create a new checkpoint group(with namespace maybe), activate 3 kinds of check point: